govend/govend/README.md

 $ govend github.com/gorilla/mux
 ```

-which will download the gorilla `mux` package into your local project `vendor` directory.
+which will download the gorilla `mux` package into your local project `vendor/` directory.
 If you want `govend` to download more than one package, just tack them on.
 For example, you might want to vendor the gorilla `mux`, `http`, and `securecookie` packages like so: